chasethenag420/sbs/README.md

 # sbs
 ## Guidelines
-* Do not add anything to master bracnh directly.
+* Do not add anything to master branch directly.
 * Create your own branch and use that for your tasks any when you feel good to go to master create a pull request
 * To Create branch you can do something like `git checkout -b nag-develop`
 * To Push the code to your branch you can use `git push origin nag-develop`